nus-cs2113-AY2425S1/tp/docs/team/chewycj.md

 By: Chiew Chun Jia (@chewycj)

 ## 1. Overview
-ExchangeCourseMapper is a convenient tool to allow users to plan their exchange course mapping.
+ExchangeCourseMapper is a convenient CLI tool that aids users in their Student Exchange Programme (SEP) planning.
-It includes features to list the partner university available, the courses it offers and allows for the filtering of courses.
-There is also a personalised tracker that allows users to add and delete course mapping, list out the mapped courses and compare the course mapping between two schools.
+It has two main features: One for users to check information on the partner universities and their courses, the second to manage a personal tracker that saves potential course mappings the user would like to consider.
+These features go hand in hand to help users manage with the amount of information required in SEP planning.

 ## 2. Summary of Contributions
 ### Code contributed: